Learning to Solve PDEs on Neural Shape Representations

 \paragraph{Metrics.} We report normalized mean absolute error (NMAE), normalized max error (NMaxE), normalized root mean square error (NMRSE).
 Input probe function ranges were normalized to $[-0.5, 0.5]$.
 See supplemental for details.

-\paragraph{Shape representations.} We evaluate across common shape encodings and derive the geometric cues needed by our operator in a consistent way. (i)~\emph{Meshes:} normals are area–weighted averages of incident face normals; mean curvature normals follow the cotangent discretization, and principal curvatures are obtained from discrete differential operators~\cite{meyer2003discrete,desbrun1999implicitfairing}. (ii)~\emph{Point clouds:} we estimate normals via PCA of $k$-NN neighborhoods with sign disambiguation along a coarse viewpoint field.
-More advanced point normal prediction~\cite{GuerreroEtAl:PCPNet:EG:2018} may be used; we do not use curvature features in this case. (iii)~\emph{Spherical Neural Surfaces~(SNS):} The method provides direct access to normals and first/second fundamental forms by differentiating the mapping $S_\omega:\mathbb{S}^2\subset \mathbb{R}^3\!\to\!\mathbb{R}^3$; principal curvatures follow from the Weingarten map~\cite{williamson2025spherical}. (iv)~\emph{Implicit SDF fields (DeepSDF/overfitted INRs):} normals are $\nabla\phi/\|\nabla\phi\|$ for these implicit fields~\cite{park2019deepsdf}.
-However, although we could have used curvatures using level-set formulas~\cite{osher2003levelset}, we found the estimates to be noisy; hence, we did not use curvature estimates in these cases.
-For occupancy fields~\cite{mescheder2019occupancy,sitzmann2020siren}, we compute normals from the implicit gradient of the network near the isosurface. (iv)~\emph{GSplats:} after the training we treat all splats as a point cloud and filter out those that have high depth error.
+\paragraph{Shape representations.} We evaluate across common shape encodings and derive the geometric cues needed by our operator in a consistent way. (i)~\emph{Meshes:} normals are area–weighted averages of incident face normals, principal curvatures are obtained from discrete differential operators~\cite{meyer2003discrete,desbrun1999implicitfairing}. (ii)~\emph{Point clouds:} we estimate normals via PCA of $k$-NN neighborhoods with sign disambiguation along a coarse viewpoint field.
+More advanced point normal prediction~\cite{GuerreroEtAl:PCPNet:EG:2018} may be used. (iii)~\emph{Spherical Neural Surfaces~(SNS):} The method provides direct access to normals and first/second fundamental forms by differentiating the mapping $S_\omega:\mathbb{S}^2\subset \mathbb{R}^3\!\to\!\mathbb{R}^3$; principal directions of curvature follow from the Weingarten map~\cite{williamson2025spherical}. (iv)~\emph{Implicit SDF fields (DeepSDF/overfitted INRs):} normals are $\nabla\phi/\|\nabla\phi\|$ for these implicit fields~\cite{park2019deepsdf}.
+We obtain the principal directions of curvature by projecting the Hessian onto the tangent plane and extracting its eigenvectors. (v)~\emph{GSplats:} after the training we treat all splats as a point cloud and filter out those that have high depth error.
 We extract the features using the same protocol as in (ii).
 See \Cref{fig:teaser}.

 \paragraph{Accuracy and Convergence on Spheres.} We begin on the unit sphere, where closed-form solutions for heat diffusion and Poisson problems are available via spherical harmonics, enabling precise accuracy and convergence studies (see Chapter 6 \cite{atkinson2012spherical}).
 We also compare across four sphere mesh resolutions—\emph{coarse}, \emph{medium}, \emph{fine}, and \emph{very fine} with approximately $0.1k,\;1k,\;10k,\;100k$ vertices, respectively.